 |First day of monthly billing period||Last day of monthly billing period|

-In the above example, June’s monthly billing period starts on 4th June because it’s the day after June’s first working day.
-The monthly billing period ends on 1st July as this is the first working day of the following month.
+In the above example, February's monthly billing period starts on 4th February because it's the day after February's first working day.
+The monthly billing period ends on 3rd March as this is the first working day of the following month.

 You’ll only ever pay one set of overdraft fees per monthly billing period and we’ll give you at least 14 days’ notice before we take any fees or interest out of your account.